phivh/phivh/README.md

 • 10 years of Web development as a developer in JavaScript (ES5/ES6, Reactjs), Typescript, RESTful/GraphQL APIs.

-• 6 years of mobile development based on React Native, Ionic framework and as a new member interested in Flutter.
+• 6 years of mobile development based on React Native, Flutter, and Native, good knowledge of mobile deployment process.

 <br />